screek-workshop/sites/docs/1u/firmware/ota.md

 </figure>

 ## Notes
+### Page becomes unresponsive on the way to update

+If there is a situation like not being able to open the page on the way to update, this may be due to a weak signal and untimely response.
+You can try to bring the sensor closer to the wireless router and try again with a better signal.

+You can also rule out whether the downloaded firmware file name has special symbols, browsers may add a bracket suffix to the file name when repeatedly downloading, this may also cause problems on very few browsers.

 ### Recommended updated versions
 - If your firmware is use [Jun 18 2023] version, please update it soon as possible.
 We have received some feedback that this version may cause bad dropouts.